 14 Need to charge your API users for API usage, maybe different rate limits for different user groups?

-15 Do you have a budget to purchase an API management solution?
+15 Do you have a real budget instead of some credit card limit to purchase an API management solution?

 "Yes" to questions 1-3: